2011 Bulgaria anti-Romani protests

-The 2011 Bulgaria antiziganist (anti-Gypsy) protests started during the night of 23 to 24 September 2011 in the village Katunitsa and later spread to other locations all over the country, including Plovdiv, Sofia, Varna, Burgas, Pleven, Ruse, Pazardzhik, Stara Zagora and others.
+The 2011 Bulgaria anti-Romani protests started during the night of 23 to 24 September 2011 in the village Katunitsa and later spread to other locations all over the country, including Plovdiv, Sofia, Varna, Burgas, Pleven, Ruse, Pazardzhik, Stara Zagora and others.
 The reason for the unrest was the murder of a local youth, who was run over by a car by the close associate of local Roma boss Kiril Rashkov.
-These protests were accompanied with racist chants and called for violence against Romani.
+These protests were accompanied with racist chants and calls for violence against Romani.
 The riots in Katunitsa led to the burning of two cars and four houses, owned by different members of the family of the alleged Romani crime boss Kiril Rashkov, also known as "Tsar Kiro".
 The United Nations and the OSCE condemned the demonstrations and the violence.

 Background

 The protests started in response to the vehicular homicide of 19-year-old Angel Petrov in Katunitsa.
 The murder was committed by 55-year-old Simeon Yosifov, who is believed to be a close associate of crime boss Kiril Rashkov.
 The death of Angel Petrov was preceded by death threats involving a "car accident", which were published in the Bulgarian video-sharing website "vbox7".